Do Rats Sleep During The Day

 Provide Soft Bedding

 Rats need soft and comfortable bedding to sleep on.
-Good options include shredded paper, fleece, or commercial rat bedding.
+That said, good options include shredded paper, fleece, or commercial rat bedding.
 Avoid using cedar or pine shavings, as they can be harmful to rats.

 Create a Dark and Quiet Space